What is Consumer Demand?

 The satisfaction that consumers gain out of the consumption of a commodity or service is called utility.

 Assumptions of Consumer Demand

-Let us discuss these assumptions in detail.
+Let us consumer demand assumptions in details:

-- Decisiveness: It is assumed that a consumer is able to state his/ her own preference or indifference for two different commodities.
+It is assumed that a consumer is able to state his/ her own preference or indifference for two different commodities.